 Even Better Sequel: There are some fans who believe this, and consider it even better than the original.
 That fact that it's widely regarded as the best of the entries that Craven didn't direct helps.
 Even better considering that Craven wrote the film as well.

 Fridge Horror: The souls of the people Freddy kills gives him strength, now imagine all the deaths from 1, 2 and 3 up to that reveal.
 That's about 21 people he killed on screen and counting.

-Special Effects Failure: During Kristen's first on-screen nightmare, as she's running down the hall carrying the little girl, it's painfully obvious she's actually carrying a doll or mannequin.
+During Kristen's first on-screen nightmare, as she's running down the hall carrying the little girl, it's pretty obvious she's actually carrying a doll or mannequin.

 Squick: Joey is having a dream where he is making out with a hot nurse... who turns out to be Freddy in disguise.
 Sweet dreams, everyone.
 It was going to be even worse originally: Freddy's head was going to be on the naked nurse's body.

-Surprisingly Improved Sequel: This film is considered a markable improvement over Freddy's Revenge, which while not completely bad, deviated too much from the first film's plot.
+Surprisingly Improved Sequel: This film is considered a marked improvement over Freddy's Revenge, which, while not completely bad, deviated too much from the first film's plot.

-Although the combination of powers and teamwork does allow several dreamers to stay alive long enough for Neil to get the job done, giving this film's teens a better rate of survival than most entries in the franchise.
+Although the combination of powers and teamwork does allow several dreamers to save Joey and stay alive long enough for Neil to get the job done, giving this film's teens a better rate of survival than most entries in the franchise.

 Kristen's real dream power was always her ability to draw others into her own dreams; the gymnastics were a secondary power.
 It's still better than Nancy, who doesn't get any dream powers.